7 Tips for using hardy greens in your salad bowl and My Kale Salad Recipe

 6 — Combine cooked and raw vegetables for interest, flavour, and texture

-Grated raw beets, carrots, or other root vegetables combine well with caramelized onions and the robust taste of kale, collards, or chard.
+Grated raw beets, carrots, or other root vegetables combine well with caramelized onions and the robust taste of kale, collards, or Swiss chard.
 Don’t be afraid to mix raw vegetables and cooked vegetables in the same salad.

 7 — Add cooked grains and make it a meal